 - To take responsibility for the other aspects of holding grief work that are needed for you to be a safe and competent facilitator before you hold others in this work (including facilitation skills, working with others at depth and holding people as trauma surfaces)

-To apply for this workshop 2021
+To apply for Apprenticing to grief 2021

+To apply please complete the on line Application form.
 When we confirm that you have a place we will ask for your deposit to secure your place.